 - FC-16 modules identifiable by the FC-16 designation silk-screened on the PCB.
 Many of the ‘joined-up’ module systems are made up of individual FC-16 modules.

-The type of module being used for the library can be defined by editing the appropriate #define in the MD_MAX72xx header file.
+In MD_MAX72xx prior to version 3.0.0, the type of module being used for the library is defined by editing the appropriate #define in the MD_MAX72xx header file.
 For most users, this will be the only action necessary.

 Determining New Hardware Configurations

 The library example code includes a utility called MD_MAX72xx_HW_Mapper.
 This is test software to map display hardware rows and columns.
 It uses a generic SPI interface and only one MAX72xx/8×8 LED module is used for testing.

 It is independent of the libraries as the code is used to directly map the display orientation by setting pixels on the display and printing to the serial monitor which MAX72xx hardware component (segment and digit) is being exercised.

 By observing the LED display and the serial monitor you can build a map like the one below.
 It is worth noting the direction in which the rows and columns are scanned by the utility, as this is the easiest way to work out the row/column reversal values.

 The result of these observations is a grid definition that looks somewhat like: